Dear Working Wise,

 - How do I know I will be successful in my career?

 - How do I start planning my career right now?

 - How do I find a job if I have no experience?

 - What's out there to help me look for a job?

 - What jobs are in demand in Alberta?

 You can also submit your own question.
-A career counsellor will respond to your question via email.
+An Alberta Supports coordinator will respond to your question via email.
 And, if your question is useful for others, a version of your question may even be added to MyWorkQuest.